webplatform/docs/guides/html_text/index.md

 their DTDs available at the W3C Web site.</p>
 </blockquote></syntaxhighlight>

-The <code>cite</code> attribute doesn't really do anything on its own, although it is useful to keep a record of where the quotes are taken from.
-You could just JavaScript to extract this information from the <code>cite</code> attribute and do something meaningful with it, like open a new tab with that page loaded in it, for example.
+The <code>cite</code> attribute does not really do anything on its own, although it is useful to keep a record of where the quotes are taken from.

 === Preformatted text ===